rotntake/IHHook-Legacy/README.md

 # IHHook
-Version r17-fork - 2025-08-02 (see github for full changes)
+(THE JAPANESE VERSION OF THE GAME DOESN'T WORK YET) Version r17-fork - 2025-08-02 (see github for full changes)
 FoxString hook.
 Bunch of character, buddy, vehicle change hooks.